The United States Steel Hour: Theatre Guild on the Air

-Television
+Television overview

-The television version aired from October 27, 1953 to 1955 on ABC, and from 1955 to 1963 on CBS.
+The television version aired from October 27, 1953, to 1955 on ABC, and from 1955 to 1963 on CBS.
 Like its radio predecessor, it was a live dramatic anthology series.
-During its first season on television, the program alternated bi-weekly with The Motorola Television Hour.
+Although episodes were normally dramatic productions, the series occasionally presented a musical program or a comedy.

+While most episodes were broadcast live, some were taped.
+At least one combined the methods, as on April 6, 1960, Robert Loggia had three roles in an episode.
+The segments in which he played a 45-year-old man and his 22-year-old son were done live, while between them the segment in which he portrayed an 80-year-old uncle was on tape.

 By its final year in 1963, it was the last surviving live anthology series from the Golden Age of Television.
-It was still on the air during President John F. Kennedy's famous April 11, 1962 confrontation with steel companies over the hefty raising of their prices.
+It was still on the air during President John F. Kennedy's famous April 11, 1962, confrontation with steel companies over the hefty raising of their prices.
 The show featured a range of television acting talent, and its episodes explored a wide variety of contemporary social issues, from the mundane to the controversial.